Dvlv/BoxBuddyRS/README.md

 Please see the dedicated [contributing.md file](https://github.com/Dvlv/BoxBuddyRS/blob/master/docs/CONTRIBUTING.md)

+## Help Wanted
+Help would be greatly appreciated in these areas:

+- **Logo** - Someone with artistic skills to make a nicer logo
+- **NixOS Support** - Someone with NixOS knowledge to create a nix package (or make the flatpak version work on NixOS)

 ## Issues / Feature Requests

 Feature requests are welcome!
 Please check the [roadmap](https://github.com/Dvlv/BoxBuddyRS/blob/master/docs/ROADMAP.md) to see if a feature is already planned.